philipptrenz/restreamer-picam-stream/README.md

 sudo service picam-stream start
 ```

 It will also automatically be started on boot.
+The logs can be found at
+`/var/log/picam-stream.log`.